Indo-Chinese Recipes: How to Make Szechuan Fried Rice

 - 1/4 cup onion or spring onion, finely chopped

-- 2 tbsp Szechuan sauce, as per taste
+- 2 tablespoons Szechuan sauce, as per taste

-- 2 tbsp oil, used more oil because I did not use oil for the sauce
+- 2 tablespoons oil (I used more oil because I did not use oil for the sauce)

-- Wash 1 1/2 cup rice in water, soak in clean water for 15 minutes.
-Cook soaked rice with 3 cups of water in a pressure cooker, till 2 whistles.
-Turn off the fire, remove the cooker lid, once the pressure comes down naturally.
-Fluff the rice with a fork, spread it on a plate for cooling.
+- Wash 1 1/2 cups rice in water, then soak in clean water for 15 minutes.
+Cook the soaked rice with 3 cups of water in a pressure cooker till 2 whistles.
+Turn off the fire.
+Remove the cooker lid once the pressure comes down naturally.
+Fluff the rice with a fork, then spread it on a plate for cooling.

-- Finely chop all the vegetables, such as 1/2 cup cabbage, 1/2 cup capsicum, 1/4 cup carrot, 1/4 cup french beans.
-You can add or delete one or two vegetables according to availability and your choice.
+- Finely chop all the vegetables, such as 1/2 cup cabbage, 1/2 cup capsicum, 1/4 cup carrot, and 1/4 cup French beans.
+You can add or remove one or two vegetables according to availability and your choice.

-- Keep ready Szechuan sauce, either homemade or store-bought.
+- Get out the Szechuan sauce, either homemade or store-bought.
 I made the sauce for one-time use.
 You can see my recipe for this instant Szechuan sauce below.

 - Add all chopped veggies and a fistful of fresh/frozen peas.
-Increase the fire to a high, stir-fry for 4 minutes or cook them till they are cooked and still crunchy.
+Increase the fire to high and stir-fry for 4 minutes or till the veggies are cooked and still crunchy.